vivaria/edisonrul.ing/docs/source/cards/evil-hero-infernal-prodigy.md

-# EVIL HERO INFERNAL PRODIGY
+# Evil Hero Infernal Prodigy

 > Ⓢ If you control no monsters, you can Special Summon this card from your hand in face-up Attack Position. ① If you Tribute this card to Tribute Summon an "Elemental Hero", "Destiny Hero", or "Evil Hero" monster, draw 1 card during this turn's End Phase.